TL;DR

 L-Lysine

 L-lysine is an essential amino acid.
-The rationale for its use in canker sores is indirect — it originally gained traction for cold sore prevention (where it has stronger evidence, inhibiting HSV replication by competing with arginine).
+The rationale for its use in canker sores is indirect — it originally gained traction for cold sore prevention (where it has reasonable evidence, inhibiting HSV replication by competing with arginine for cell entry).

 Life Extension